-• When configuring IP Follow, the primary virtual routing interface should not have ACLs or DoS Protection configured.
-It is recommended that you create a dummy virtual routing interface as the primary and use the IP follow virtual routing interface for the network.
+- When configuring IP Follow, the primary virtual routing interface should not have ACLs or DoS Protection configured.
+It is recommended that you create a dummy virtual routing interface as the primary and use the IP follow virtual routing interface for the network. - Global Policy Based Routing is not supported when IP Follow is configured. - IPv6 does not support IP Follow.